TomHarrop/ird-5acc-paper/ms/results.md

 ### Measurement of gene expression in developing panicles

-We investigated gene expression changes associated with the diversity of panicle architecture and differences between the Asian and African domestication processes via whole transcriptome sequencing (RNAseq).
+We investigated gene expression changes associated with the diversity of panicle architecture and differences between the Asian and African domestication processes via RNAseq.
 We used a single accession each of domesticated Asian rice (*O sativa indica* IR64) and its wild relative (*O. rufipogon* W1654), and domesticated African rice (*O. glaberrima* Tog5681) and its wild relative (*O. barthii* B88).
 We also included *O. sativa japonica* cv.
 Nipponbare as the genomic reference accession.
 Based on the extensive phenotyping described above, the chosen accessions are consistent with species-wide patterns of panicle architecture (Supporting information Fig. S3 **phenotype-all-varieties**).